cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 ## The End of this Chapter

 So I got in to grad school.
 I'm studying autonomy and having the time of my (educational) life.
-Grad school challenges me in new ways every day, but I have a hard time not remaking on how far I've come since my first career teaching way back when.
+Grad school challenges me in new ways every day, but I find time to pause and reflect on how far I've come since my first career teaching way back when.

 <span id="mit-feedback" />Though my skills and goals have changed over the years,
 I don't think much has changed in my personality.
 I still love teamwork and